College of Arts and Sciences

 Faculty and Staff

-Faculty and staff are encouraged to consult with Christina and Brandon, and can email them directly.
+Faculty and staff are encouraged to consult with Christina, Brandon, and Beverly, and can email them directly.
 For urgent consultation, call CCS directly at 614-292-5766 and request a call back from the first available clinician.
 Find additional resources about supporting students, visit our faculty and staff page.

 Did you know that creativity is one of the Ten Dimensions of Wellness?
 Journaling is already a popular form of mindfulness used in maintaining mental health.
 If journaling just isn’t your thing, have you considered exploring how other forms of creative writing such as poems, short stories, and even lyrics could help with emotional awareness and healthy expression?
 We recognize that sometimes the most difficult part about starting a healthy habit is finding the time in the midst of classes, student org meetings, study sessions, and hanging out with friends.
 If you’re interested in setting aside a moment to relax and write, join Christina Szuch, MSW, LISW in a weekly creative writing drop-in workshop, where attendees can share the positive impact of creativity on their wellness, read examples of works related to mental health, and engage in their own writing by either responding to prompts or working on something of their choice.
 Undergraduate and graduate students are welcome to attend.
 No prior creative writing experience is required, and there’s no pressure to end up with a completed work at the end— the goal is simply to spend time writing!

 Avoiding Burnout Workshop